EdDuarte/website/content/papers/protbox.md

 - it should allow client operating systems to have a local mount point of the shared folder.

-Nowadays, most file- oriented cloud storage solutions, if not all, fulfill these requirements; in our experiments we managed to explore it successfully with Dropbox, SkyDrive, Google Drive and SugarSync.
+Nowadays, most file-oriented cloud storage solutions, if not all, fulfill these requirements; in our experiments we managed to explore it successfully with Dropbox, SkyDrive, Google Drive and SugarSync.

 We developed an open-source prototype in Java, [available here](https://github.com/edduarte/protbox).
 It runs on any operating system